JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/CLI.md

-# Self Health® using WanGP — `--vace-1-3B--vace-1-3B#` Command Line Reference
+# JSopX™ using WanGP — `--vace-1-3B--vace-1-3B#` Command Line Reference

 This document covers all available command line options for WanGP.